 The best alcohol-free Prosecco

-The packaging is discrete, so you won't have to worry about sticking out like a sore thumb at a party (not that you should care anyway... but I know that I personally want my sobriety to blend into the background).
-Tastes fresh, bubbly and the rosé variety is decent too.
+The packaging is discrete, so you won't have to worry about sticking out like a sore thumb at a party (not that you should care anyway... but I know I personally want my sobriety to blend into the background).
+Tastes fresh and bubbly – and the rosé variety is decent too.
 Goes down far too easily.

 The best alcohol-free Aperol Spritz